sendgrid/docs/source/User_Guide/Marketing_Campaigns/beta_editors.md

 ---
 layout: page
 weight: 99
-title: New Beta Editors
+title: New Editing Experience
 navigation:
   show: true
 seo:
-  title: New Beta Editors
+  title: New Editing Experience
   override: true
   description: With SendGrid Marketing Campaign’s new editing experience you now have complete control over your editing environment--you can choose between an optimized visual design editor and a pure HTML code editor.
 ---

-{% warning %}
-The new Marketing Campaigns code and design editors are currently in beta.
-{% endwarning %}

-<iframe src="https://player.vimeo.com/video/216023771" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/225867784" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 {% anchor h2 %}
 What is the new campaign and template editing experience?